python-pillow/Pillow/README.md

 ### Some conclusion

 Pillow is always faster than ImageMagick.
-And Pillow-SIMD is faster than Pillow in 2—2.5 times.
-In general, Pillow-SIMD with AVX2 always **8-20 times faster** than ImageMagick and almost equal to the Skia results, high-speed graphics library used in Chromium.
+And Pillow-SIMD is faster than Pillow in 4—5 times.
+In general, Pillow-SIMD with AVX2 always **16-40 times faster** than ImageMagick and overperforms Skia, high-speed graphics library used in Chromium, up to 2 times.

 ### Methodology